 Zinc Whiskers represent a special situation that requires very careful and extensive effort to successfully neutralize.
-Data Clean Canada has been helping its customers deal with the threat of Zinc Whiskers for many years.
+Data Clean has been helping its customers deal with the threat of Zinc Whiskers for many years.

 ARE ZINC WHISKERS GROWING IN YOUR COMPUTER ROOM?